trigo-at/atrix/README.md

 # Upstream

-Atrix uses [fetch](https://github.com/andris9/fetch) for HTTP requests and can be configured for multiple upstreams.
+Atrix uses [axios](https://github.com/axios/axios) for HTTP requests and can be configured for multiple upstreams.
 Upstreams will expose a simple interface to make preconfigured HTTP requests.

 ## Basic Upstream

-`/config.js`
+**Example of a basic upstream configuration** `/config.js`
 ```js
 module.exports = {
 	upstream: {